Passive Multi-Target Visible Light Positioning Based on Multi-Camera Joint Optimization: Introduction

 \IEEEPARstart{D}{riven} by the rapid advancement of smart cities and Industry 4.0, high-precision indoor positioning has become a critical foundation for next-generation intelligent systems.
 Despite the outstanding performance that global navigation satellite systems (GNSSs) have demonstrated in outdoor scenarios, they still face significant challenges indoors\cite{Yang2024}.
 Against this background, visible light positioning (VLP) has emerged as a promising alternative due to its advantages of high accuracy and low costs\cite{Zhu2024ASurvey,Bastiaens2024}.

 VLP technology utilizes light emitting diodes (LEDs) as transmitters to broadcast visible light communication (VLC) signals for positioning.
-Based on the receiver type, current VLP research can typically be categorized into two main types: photodiode (PD)-based\cite{Huang2020,Xu2024} and camera-based algorithms\cite{Hussain2022,VPCA,VOVLP,He2021,He2024}, each with its own advantages and limitations\cite{Zhu2024ASurvey}.
-Among them, camera-based algorithms extract visual information by processing captured LED images, and then integrate the visual information with VLC for positioning.
+Based on the receiver type, current VLP research can typically be categorized into two main types: photodiode (PD)-based\cite{Huang2020,Xu2024} and camera-based VLP\cite{Hussain2022,VPCA},\cite{VOVLP,He2021,He2024}, each with its own advantages and limitations\cite{Zhu2024ASurvey}.
+Among them, camera-based VLP extracts visual information by processing captured LED images, and integrates with VLC information for positioning.
 This allows for high adaptability to environments.
-Moreover, the wide availability and versatility of cameras make camera-based algorithms both practical and easy to deploy\cite{Bastiaens2024}.
+Moreover, the wide availability and versatility of cameras make camera-based VLP both practical and easy to deploy\cite{Bastiaens2024}.

 Recent advances in camera-based VLP have mainly focused on using the receiver-side camera as the positioning target, with accuracy ranging from centimeters to decimeters.
-For instance, Hussain \emph{et al.}\cite{Hussain2022} addressed the perspective-\textit{n}-point (P\textit{n}P) problem and proposed a single rectangular LED-based VLP algorithm.
+For instance, Hussain \emph{et al.}\cite{Hussain2022} addressed the perspective-$n$-point (P$n$P) problem and proposed a single rectangular LED-based VLP algorithm.
 To improve the performance of circular LED-based VLP, Zhu \emph{et al.}\cite{VPCA} introduced a perspective circle and arc algorithm to address the duality caused by the pinhole projection model.
 They further introduced the visual odometry (VO) and developed a single circular LED-based VLP method\cite{VOVLP}, improving the accuracy to centimeter level.
-However, the above algorithms\cite{Hussain2022,VPCA,VOVLP} require communication-enabled LEDs with specific shapes to be installed at known fixed positions, and cameras to be mounted on targets, which may increase the system deployment costs.
+However, the above algorithms\cite{Hussain2022,VPCA,VOVLP} require modulated LEDs with specific shapes to be installed at known fixed positions, and cameras to be mounted on targets, which may increase the system deployment costs.